yoannisj/css-mqgroup/README.md

 ### The “First Win” Algorithm

-CSS MQPacker is implemented with the “first win” algorithm.
+CSS mqgroup is implemented with the “first win” algorithm.
 This means:

 ```css
 .foo {